Comparing Magnesium and Melatonin as Natural Sleep Aids

 Their conclusion: Supplementation with magnesium improves subjective and objective measures of insomnia in elderly people and is a useful natural remedy to manage sleep disorders – not only in the elderly but as an effective sleep aid for people of all ages.

 Regarding supplements containing magnesium that are taken as an insomnia remedy, the combination of minerals included and the presence of complementary vitamins (such as calcium and vitamin D) are vital.
 Formulas should contain a 2 to 1 ratio of calcium to magnesium for the best utilization in the body.
-The original research on this recommended ratio appeared in 1935 in the Journal of Physiological Reviews.
-In addition, softgels that mix the minerals with natural carrier oils allow them to be more fully absorbed than with tablets or capsules.

 One formula that has these qualities and is gaining in popularity is Sleep Minerals II from Nutrition Breakthroughs.
 Sleep Minerals II contains highly absorbable forms of calcium and magnesium, the best minerals for sleeplessness and insomnia, as well as for restless legs syndrome, bone strength, teenage insomnia and menopause insomnia.
-The formula also includes vitamin D and zinc and is delivered in a softgel form with healthy rice bran oil, making it quickly absorbable and allowing it to provide a deeper, longer-lasting sleep.

 Sadie D. from The Netherlands says: “I am ever so grateful that I discovered Sleep Minerals II after suffering with premenopause and now the real menopausal insomnia.
 I felt like I was slowly losing my mind due to the continual lack of sleep.
 I can’t express the relief of getting a good night’s sleep and being able to function properly.”